huggingface/datasets/docs/source/loading_datasets.rst

 In real-life though, JSON files can have diverse format and the ``json`` script will accordingly fallback on using python JSON loading methods to handle various JSON file format.

-One common occurence is to have a JSON file with a single root dictionnary where the dataset is contained in a specific field, as a list of dicts or a dict of lists.
+One common occurence is to have a JSON file with a single root dictionary where the dataset is contained in a specific field, as a list of dicts or a dict of lists.

 .. code-block::